+said that if amending the constitution is inevitable, he wants a provision barring political dynasties in government.
 “We are open to changes in the Charter so long as the people accept them and they will be for the people's welfare," Cardinal Rosales said.
 Cardinal Rosales said much of the opposition against Charter change (Cha-cha)

 , said he fears that legislators might go beyond their promise of changing only the economic provisions of the constitution.
 Bishop Deogracias Iñiguez of Kalookan

 , chairman of the conference’s public affairs committee, voiced the same reservations but said he is open to looking into the proposals.
 Bishop Jose Colin Bagaforo of Cotabato